sedukull/CashMan/README.md

 Problem Statement:
 Given an amount W, also a positive integer, to find a set of non-negative (positive or zero) integers {x1, x2, ..., xn}, with each xj representing how often the coin with value wj is used, with minimal total number of coins, i.e., For (j: 1 to N) Sum(xj)  should be minimum, subject to Sum(wj * xj) = W.

-Glossary and Terminology:
+## Glossary and Terminology:
-o Denomination Type: Represents the valid denomination types supported by CashMan application.
-(EX: 5$, 10$, 20$, 50$ etc). o Denomination Count: Represents the count of various denomination types available in the system. o Denomination: An entity representation of given DenominationType and its total Count Ex: Denomination (5$, 10) represents the count of 5$ available in the CashMan application and its count as 10. o Available Total Currency: Represents the total currency available in the CashMan application, i.e., Sum(denominationType(J) * denominationCount(j)).
+1. Denomination Type: Represents the valid denomination types supported by CashMan application.
+(EX: 5$, 10$, 20$, 50$ etc).
+2. Denomination Count: Represents the count of various denomination types available in the system.
+3. Denomination: An entity representation of given DenominationType and its total Count Ex: Denomination (5$, 10) represents the count of 5$ available in the CashMan application and its count as 10.
+4. Available Total Currency: Represents the total currency available in the CashMan application, i.e., Sum(denominationType(J) * denominationCount(j)).

-Scope:
+## Scope:
 InScope:
 o CashMan Withdraw algorithm: Core Algorithm for withdrawing the amount from the given CashMan available currency. o CashMan DynamoDB repository: DynamoDB based repository for the available currency in CashMan application.